 Cons of putting rocks in a turtle tank:

 - The biggest cons of rocks is that your turtle might eat it.
-If they ingest a rock, it could cause a blockage in their stomach called an impaction, which can lead to death.
+If they ingest a rock, it could cause a blockage in their stomach called an impaction, which can lead to throwing up and even death.

 - Rocks can hold a lot of waste (uneaten food, poop, etc.) when it falls to the bottom.
 You will probably have to clean it more often than if you didn’t have any substrate.
 For tips on cleaning, check out my article on how often to clean a turtle tank.